simondilhas/practice_circle/docs/howto/organize/mentor_members.md

 ### 2.3 Conduct
 - Mentor shares perspective, not doctrine.
-  > “This is what I’ve found useful,” not “This is the right way.”
+  > "This is what I've found useful," not "This is the right way."
 - Mentee remains responsible for their own interpretation and experience.
 - Both reflect and record what they learned at the end of the period.